gvwilson/sensibleadventures/bookster/bookster.md

 "A *penteche*.
 It's a soldier who fights for whoever will pay him."

-"A mercenary," Papaere Vurt translated.
-"He wanted to know if anyone knew how to fight for real."
+"A mercenary," Papaere Vurt translated, scowling.
+"He wants to know if anyone knows how to fight for real.
+And how much food we can produce.
+It means they're settling in for the long haul."

 The silence that followed was broken only by the purring of the cat in Mamaere Mayeule's lap.
 Laeuc looked troubled, Queçenne looked